drmaize/ThermoAlign/README.md

 </h1>

 ### _Input chromosme_
-The reference sequence for each chromosome needs to be separated into separate files and named as follows: chr1.fasta, chr2.fasta, etc.
+The reference sequence pseudomolecule of each chromosome needs to be separated into separate files and named as follows:
+>chr1.fasta, chr2.fasta, etc.

 For each sequence, the fasta header should be of the following format:
 > &#62;chromosome:assembly_ver:chr#:start_pos:end_pos:#sequences